IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 Let's break this down.

-You specify what the default value of the map is by the thing that you pass to the first argument of the constructor.
+You specify the default value of the map with the first argument of the constructor.
 The first argument can either be a raw value, like 0.
-Or it can be a function that dynamically calculates/creates a value.
+Or, it can be a function that dynamically calculates/creates a value.
 Here, we pass a very simple function that just instantiates a new class.

 In the `incrementSleepCounter` function, we use the `getAndSetDefault` method instead of the `get` method.
 If the monster already exists in the map, then the `getAndSetDefault` will do the same thing as the `get` method.
 If the monster does not exist yet in the map, the `DefaultMap` will run the function we provided and give us the new data.